hlandau/ncdocs/stateofnamecoin.md

   - T - Adversary is the trustee in the TS node type
   - W - Adversary can wiretap everywhere
   - Sy - Adversary can perform Sybil attacks or MitM everywhere
+  - S - For names in selection criteria only

 Vulnerabilities are notated in the form Conditions(Vulnerabilities).
 A comma in the Conditions indicates 'or' and a plus indicates 'and'.